Catglobe/Catglobe.ScriptDeployer/README.md

 The authentication model is therefore that the developer logs into the using his own personal account.
 This account needs to have the questionnaire script dynamic execution access (plus any access required by the script).

-All scripts are executed as the developer account and impersonation or public scripts are not supported!
+All scripts are executed as the developer account and public scripts are not supported without authentication!

 If you have any public scripts, it is highly recommended you configure the entire site for authorization in development mode:
 ```csharp